28th Sunday in Ordinary Time 2016 – Year C

 One message of today’s readings is gratitude, especially to God.
 Are we grateful people?
 The central worship we make is the Eucharist, a Greek word meaning thanksgiving because in it we offer Jesus to the Father in gratitude for the gifts he lavishes on us daily.
 Healing is another aspect of today’s gospel.

 The gospel today highlights the fact that it is a foreigner who shows gratitude to God, not the other nine.
-At the time of Jesus leprosy would have been thought of as AIDS is by many today.
+At the time of Jesus leprosy would have been thought of as AIDS or Ebola is by many today.
 Lepers had to keep their distance from people and villages.
 They usually had a bell which they rang warning others of their presence.
-Even though the disease of leprosy was terrible, eating away into the flesh until eventually killing the leper there were other perhaps worse aspects associated with being a leper.
+Even though the disease of leprosy was terrible, eating away into the flesh until eventually killing the leper, there were other perhaps worse aspects associated with being a leper.
 They were cut off socially from their families, their village, from attending synagogue worship.
 Simply they were regarded as outcasts, outsiders.
 One could imagine that they would have had little self-esteem.

 At one stage in Nigeria outside the church where I celebrated Mass on a Sunday there was a leper who had only two stumps of hands – no palms, no fingers etc. I often thought: How did he dress himself?
 He obviously couldn’t write, tie his sandals or thread a needle.
 I couldn’t but thank God for my hands and fingers each time I saw him.
 Should it not be the same when we see blind or similar people?